huntforhomesaz/cleanout2closing-site/content/pages/service-trustee-support.md

 This keeps the work moving while also supporting your need for clear records.

-### Step 5 â€“ Align prep and pricing with your fiduciary duties
+### Step 5 — Align prep and pricing with your fiduciary duties

 Trust and estate property decisions come with an extra question:

-â€œIs this reasonable and defensible given my role?â€
+"Is this reasonable and defensible given my role?"

 I help you and your attorney or fiduciary compare options such as: